gregoryloden/run/README.txt

  Here's an example:

 	create	int	test	123
-	print	The value of "test" is
+	print	.The value of "test" is
 	printval	test
-	print	 at
+	print	. at
 	printval	.timestamp
-	print	.
+	print	..
 	println
-	println	Also, here's a tab:	.
+	println	.Also, here's a tab:	.

  This would print out these two lines:

 The value of "test" is 123 at 0:00:00 1/1/1970.
 Also, here's a tab:	.

  The time here would be replaced with the real time, rather than the epoch.
-Notice the spaces at the end of the first print line, and at the beginning of the second one.
-Tabs and spaces get treated like regular characters until the end of the line, just like in type.
  Mentioned earlier was the

 	optionon	endingcall	[label]

 option.
-This option will, at the end of the program, jump to the label [label], and run any of the 3 print commands that come after the label.
-Any other types of commands after the label will be ignored.
-The endingcall option will only work on the original script that was run from the command line.
-Endingcall is off by default.
+The print commands are the 3 commands that endingcall will execute after jumping.

  And that's that!
 You now know how to create autoclicker scripts!
-The autoclicker will also automatically do a quick syntax check of all scripts to be run, but will not catch everything.
-Also, all comments get removed upon running the script.
-If you desire blank lines, for ifs or any other line skipping, you can use blank labels (lines that only contain ":").
+The autoclicker will also automatically do a quick syntax check of all scripts to be run (though it won't necessarily catch everything) to make sure that certain errors don't appear.
+All comments get removed upon running the script, as if they were never there (take this into account with your if commands).

  Run is a growing program, there are always plenty of things that can be added or changed.
-Feel free to send an e-mail with suggestions, misspellings, confusions, or bug reports.
+Feel free to send an e-mail to gregory.loden@gmail.com with suggestions, misspellings, confusions, or bug reports.